 Workmanship Warranty: Provided by installers, it addresses problems like wiring defects, roof leaks, or mounting issues caused by incorrect installation.
 Depending on the installer and manufacturer, some systems may also come with warranties for inverters, batteries, and roof penetration.

-What are the Benefits of a Solar Warranty?
+What are the benefits of a solar warranty?

 Homeowners can feel secure knowing that their investment is safeguarded for decades with a solar warranty.
 It guarantees: